tiberlab/tibercad/manual/Sphinx/Complete/modules/Elasticity.rst

 F  is  a  force in :math:`N/m^3`

 Lattice mismatch
 .................

 When two crystals with different crystal structure are put in contact the lattice mismatch between them may induce a strain  :math:`\epsilon^{LM}`  and, therefore, a stress :math:`\sigma =C\epsilon^{LM}` .

-This stress contribution acts as a body force
+This contribution can be mapped in the body force

 .. math::
    :nowrap: